garfieldmoore/garfieldmoore.github.io/_posts/2018-09-05-agile-architecture.markdown

 Again, this often results in lost opportunities or increased technical debt.

 #### Release management
 I've often advocated having the teams senior engineers involved in the release management meetings.
-Doing this ensures the engineers understand future work early, and can assess the impact on the architecure.
+Doing this ensures the engineers understand future work early, and can assess the impact on the architecture.
 This enables them not only to spot architectural gaps early but also to take advantage of opportunities to make future work easier.

 Additionally, the engineers can set expectations early by providing these insights during release planning and more accurate estimates when planning stories with the team.